DmitrySoshnikov/hdl-js/README.md

      3 |   0   |   1   |   0   |
 ```

-In the example above the testing data itself was invalid.
-Usually though you'll have correct testing data, and in case of invalid gates logic, will receive report about errors in the specific parts.
+In the example above the testing data itself is invalid.
+Usually though you'll have a correct testing data, and in case of an invalid gate logic, will receive a report on errors in the specific parts.

 #### Script controller commands